taskcontrols/py-taskcontrol/README.md

 * Access read-only contexts and results of middlewares/tasks
 * Allows merging two instances of task controls with namespace clash handling
 * Run instance, shared, and mix of tasks (individual or all groups)
-* Allows working with Logging, Sockets, Events, Queues, etc
+* Allows working with Logging, Sockets, Events, Queues etc
 * Allows working with Publisher-Subscriber Architectures, Client-Agent Architectures, Webhooks
 * In-Development:
     * Allows support for / working with Concurrency